vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

    restarts (due to reloads, restarts, or crashes).
-Since the uploads require the presence of a unique identifier for both the multipart upload itself as well as each of the uploaded parts, Vector will need to store these identifiers with the partition that initiated the upload.
+Since the uploads require the presence of a unique identifier for both the multipart upload itself as well as each of the uploaded parts, Vector will need to track these identifiers with the partition that initiated the upload.
 2. The upload parts (except for the final part) have a _minimum_ size limit of 5MB.
-Since the sink may need to be restarted before a batch reaches this minimum size, it will also need to buffer the batch to disk before uploading the part.
+Since the sink may need to be restarted before a batch reaches this minimum size, vector will need to complete the multipart object when shutting down.

+In the case of an interruption in the shutdown process or a crash, the destination bucket will be left with incomplete multipart uploads and parts.
+To recover from this, Vector will optionally scan for such parts at startup and assemble them to their original object names.

 ### User Experience

-From a user point of view, there is no visible change in the behavior.
+From a user point of view, there is no visible change in the behavior under normal conditions.
 Objects are created as specified by the `batch` configuration, either when the maximum size or a timeout is reached.
 Internally, the sink will upload the objects in multiple parts when possible, but the resulting object will not be visible in the bucket until all the parts of it are complete.
 When possible, the